arceryz/MiRai/Notes/formulae.md

 \end{aligned}
 $$

-Then combining these two and simplify the expression of inproducts results in the formula for $t$ that intersects the line, given that they are not parallel.
+Then combining these two and simplify the expression of inproducts results in the formula for $t$ that intersects the surface, given that the ray is not parallel to the surface.
 $$
 \begin{aligned}
 \langle\vec{n}, \vec{o}+t\vec{d}\rangle=\langle\vec{n}, \vec{o}\rangle + t\langle\vec{n}, \vec{d}\rangle&=\langle\vec{n}, \vec{u}\rangle \\